alexmirrington/coco-multilabel-classification/README.md

 ## Running Instructions

-Download the dataset and place it in a folder `input` as follows:
+Download the dataset, unzip it and place it in the `input` folder as follows:

 ```Text
 |_ code